 A currency calculator can be found online at www.x-rates.com/calculator.html

-Furthermore it is forbidden to smoke in public buildings and private businesses - including restaurants, pubs, shops, public transport, entertainment venues and workplaces.
+In Copenhagen, smoking is forbidden in public buildings and private businesses - including restaurants, shops, transport, entertainment venues, workplaces etc.

-The time zone in Italy is Central European Time CET, 1 hour ahead of Greenwich Mean Time (GMT +1).
+The time zone in Denmark is Central European Time CET, 1 hour ahead of Greenwich Mean Time (GMT +1).

-Check here for the entry requirements for Italy:
+Check here for the entry requirements for Denmark:

 It is the sole responsibility of the attendee to take care of his/her visa requirements.
 Attendees who require an entry visa must allow sufficient time for the application procedure.
 Attendees should contact the nearest embassy or consulate to determine the appropriate timing of their visa applications.
 If you need a visa please make sure you leave enough time to apply and to have the relevant letters.